-6.3.1.D.5.4 Allergies and Other Adverse Reactions Condition
+6.3.1.D.5.4 Allergies and Other Adverse Reactions Constraint

 Within the Allergies and Other Adverse Reactions section the Content Creator SHALL be able to create an Allergies and Intolerances Concern entry (Template ID 1.3.6.1.4.1.19376.1.5.3.1.4.5.3 [PCC TF-2]) to identify the patient’s medication and environmental/food allergies.
 Environmental/food allergies using SNOMED-CT to identify the allergen.
 Medication allergies using RxNorm to identify an allergy as a specific drug and using ICD-10-CM to indicate an allergy to a class of drug.

-6.3.1.D.5.5 Procedures and Other Interventions Condition
+6.3.1.D.5.5 Procedures and Other Interventions Constraint

-Within the Procedures and Other Interventions section the Content Creator SHALL be able to create a procedure entry (TemplateID 1.3.6.1.4.1.19376.1.5.3.1.4.19 [PCC TF-2]) to identify any procedures the patient has undergone using ICD-10-CM.
+Within the Procedures and Other Interventions section the Content Creator SHALL be able to create a procedure entry (TemplateID 1.3.6.1.4.1.19376.1.5.3.1.4.19 [PCC TF-2]) to identify any procedures the patient has undergone using ICD-10-PCS

-6.3.1.D.5.6 Immunization Section Condition
+6.3.1.D.5.6 Immunization Section Constraint

-Within the Immunization section the Content Creator SHALL be able to create a an immunization entry if the patient was given any of the following vaccines:
+Within the Immunization section the Content Creator SHALL be able to create an immunization entry if the patient was given any of the following vaccines:

-Anthrax

-Cholera

-DPT / TDaP (Diphtheria, Pertussis, Tetanus)

-Hemophilus Influenza B

-Hepatitis A

-Hepatitis B

-Human Papilloma Virus (HPV)

-Influenza-H1N1

-Influenza-Other

-Influenza-Seasonal (In past 12 months)

-Lyme Disease

-Meningococcus MMR (Measles, Mumps, Rubella)

-Other-Not Listed

-Plague

-Pneumococcal (Pneumonia)

-Polio

-Rabies

-Rotavirus

-Shingles

-Small Pox

-Tetanus

-Tuberculosis

-Typhoid

-Varicella (Chickenpox)

-Yellow Fever

-6.3.1.D.5.7 Medications Section Condition
+6.3.1.D.5.7 Medications Section Constraint

 Within the Medications section the Content Creator SHALL be able to create a medications entry (TemplateID 1.3.6.1.4.1.19376.1.5.3.1.4.7 [PCC TF-2]) to identify the current medications that have been given to the patient using RxNorm.